okfde/froide/docs/theming.rst

 You can create Django Flatpages for these URLs or their appropriate translations: ``/help/``, ``/help/about/``, ``/help/terms/`` and ``/help/privacy/``.

 You can overwrite these URLs by their name in the root URL conf of your theme.
 You can also overwrite their base templates.

+If you'd like to create help pages in addition to the already-defined ones (above), remember to add the FlatpageFallbackMiddleware to your MIDDLEWARE_CLASSES.